Postpartum psychosis: Risk factors

 Childbirth is the primary cause of PPP; other causes and risk factors remain largely under investigation.

 The largest known risks for the occurrence of PPP include a history of PPP in a previous pregnancy, or a personal or family history of bipolar disorder.
 A significant number of PPP cases, however, occur in individuals with no prior history of psychosis.
 (For this reason, first-time pregnancy is itself sometimes considered to be a risk factor for PPP.)
 A review of pregnancy-related complications demonstrated some association between emergency caesarean sections (C-sections), excess bleeding, uterine rupture, and stillbirth (amongst other complications) and the subsequent development of PPP; however, several of the reviewed studies were contradictory and thus no consensus can confirm the relationship between problems related to pregnancy and PPP.
+Additional research suggests that obstetric complications alone are unlikely to be a direct cause of PPP and may instead interact with underlying biological or psychological vulnerabilities.

 Lifestyle and psychological factors, such as previous trauma or single parenthood, have likewise been inconclusive as factors contributing to PPP, though a number of patients have reported a perception that social and pregnancy-related challenges were the cause of their PPP episodes.